-What's better than sending a postcard with your artwork?
-I love creating cute watercolor postcards that are simple, fun, and perfect for any occasion.
+What’s better than sending a postcard with your artwork?
+MarenaART loves creating cute watercolor postcards that are simple, fun, and perfect for any occasion.

-In this guide, I'll show you step-by-step how I paint birds, rabbits, butterflies, and a funny little cat.
-Grab your brushes and join me—I promise it's easier than you think!
+In this guide, the artist demonstrates step by step how to paint birds, rabbits, butterflies, and even a funny little cat.
+Readers are invited to pick up their brushes and follow along—the process is easier and more enjoyable than they might think!

 Contents

-Let's get ready to paint some cute and simple watercolor postcards together.
-I'll walk you through everything I use so you can follow along easily.
+Let’s get ready to paint some cute and simple watercolor postcards together.
+The artist walks the viewer through everything the artist uses so the viewer can follow along easily.

-To start, I use Etchr watercolor postcard paper.
-It's 230gsm, 100% cotton, and cold-pressed.
+To start, the artist uses Etchr watercolor postcard paper.
+It’s 230gsm, 100% cotton, and cold-pressed.
 This paper holds water well and works great for these little projects.

-For paints, I use White Nights watercolors in the following shades:
+For paints, the artist uses White Nights watercolors in the following shades:

 - Yellow ochre